AKloc/BookNotes/Professional/Present! A Techie's Guide to Public Speaking.md

 	- Anticipate questions in advance.
 	- "I don't know" is OK, and it's also OK to ask if anyone in the audience knows the answer.
 	- "Take it offline" strategy
+- Before you present:
+	- Make sure the tech works.
+	- Have a copy of your presentation on your laptop, on the cloud, on a drive, in both your presentation format as well as PDF format.
+	- Check out the stage.
+What's your walking plan?
+	- Plan out your time.
+Arrive an hour early, test tech, leave 20 minutes to chat with attend

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?